Port Orford welcomes creative, enterprising, small businesses to our community!

 Transient Lodging Tax (TLT)

-Transient lodging facilities, such as motels, bed and breakfasts and vacation rentals charge guests 7% of the lodging charges.
+Transient lodging facilities, such as motels, bed and breakfasts, and vacation rentals, charge guests 10% of the lodging charges as a tax that is paid to the City.